Table of Contents

 C4 is a heat stable component that is inactivated by ammonia and hydrazine.
 C5 to C9 are the components that cause cell lysis by punching holes in the cell membrane thereby leading to impairment of function.
 C5 to C9 are the terminal components of the classical as well as the alternate pathway.

-The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses make them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs etc. C1-C5 also enhance the susceptibility to phagocytosis.
+The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses make them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs, etc. C1-C5 also enhances the susceptibility to phagocytosis.
 Complement is also responsible for the death of tumor cells.

 Type I interferon response